clubedaentrega/lift-it/README.md

 	exportName: 'fields',
 	// Whether to error out if the file does not export it
 	optional: false,
+	// Check input or output
+	direction: 'input',
-	// Which argument of 'run' to validate
+	// Which argument to validate
-	// The default will check the arg0 in: lifted.run(action, arg0, arg1, ..., callback)
+	// The default will check the first
 	position: 0,
+	// A function to return a value if the desired input/output is not present
+	getDefaultValue: function () {
+		throw new Error('Insufficient number of arguments')
+	},
 	// If lifter.enableErrorCode is true, which code to use in error(code, msg)
 	code: 101,
+	// A function to handle error cases
+	errorHandler: function (action, value, err) {
+		// `action` is an Action instance
+		// `value` is the offending value
+		// `err` is a lifter.errorClass instance
+		// `err.code` is `options.code`
+		throw err
+	},
 	// Let you define your own custom types
 	// See doc on validate-fields module for that
 	defineTypes: function (validate) {},